onecontext/onecontext-cli/README.md

 ## Now what?

 Now you can do (almost) everything the OneContext platform allows you to do, but from the command line, with a nice TUI.
-To go through the full gamut of what OneContext offers is beyond the scope of this README.
-For that, we'll direct you to https://docs.onecontext.ai !

 For a quick overview though, please see below: